Om7203/Rasa-Chatbot/speech-assistant-main/README.md

 3. Created critical user journeys and documented it.
 4. Created test stories for model.
 5. Created Wiki and added all the data.
-6. Created a system and 3 user personas.(helped each other)
+6. Created a system and 3 user personas.

-Jenil Kevadiya:

-1. Worked on domain, nlu and stories.
-2. Created dialogs and converted it into a flow.
+7. Created dialogs and converted it into a flow.
-3. Creted rules for chatbot.
+8. Creted rules for chatbot.
-4. Implemented classes in actions for chatbot to reply accordingly.
+9. Implemented classes in actions for chatbot to reply accordingly.
-5. Created a system and 3 user personas.(helped each other)
+10. Created a system and 3 user personas.

-Overall, both helped each other at every step and guided each other and have created this project.